nh916/simple-coding-challenge/ReadMe.txt

 1.b) How you would minimize the errors?
 1.c) If you would need to eliminate a scripts explain why?
 THIS NEEDS SOME WORK!
-1.d) Please clone the following page:
+	put all external analytics tags inside of google tag manager that already exists within the page 1.d) Please clone the following page:
 	 https://www.beautystatcosmetics.com/en/pre-6.html
 	 Time for this should be 15mins